roots interface

 Explicit derivatives

 Newton and Krawczyk methods require the function to be differentiable, but the derivative is usually computed automatically using forward-mode automatic differentiation, provided by the ForwardDiff.jl package.
-It is however possible to provide the derivative explicitly for these methods as the second argument of the roots function:
+It is however possible to provide the derivative explicitly using the derivative keyword argument:

 When providing the derivative explicitly, the computation is expected to be slightly faster, but the precision of the result is unlikely to be affected.